CCBR/CARLISLE/docs/user-guide/preparing-files.md

 # Recommended list
 # peaktype: "narrowPeak, broadPeak, norm.stringent.bed, norm.relaxed.bed, narrowGo_peaks.bed, broadGo_peaks.bed"
 ```

+#### 2.1.3.2 References
+Additional reference files may be added to the pipeline, if other species were to be used.

+The absolute file paths which must be included are:
+1. fa: "/path/to/species.fa"
+2. blacklist: "/path/to/blacklistbed/species.bed"

+The following information must be included:
+1. regions: "list of regions to be included; IE chr1 chr2 chr3"
+2.  macs2_g: "macs2 genome shorthand; IE mm IE hs"

 ## 2.2 Preparing Manifests
 There are two manifests, one which required for all pipeliens and one that is only required if running a differential analysis.
 These files describe information on the samples and desired contrasts.
 The paths of these files are defined in the snakemake_config.yaml file.
 These files are: